kadeembestteaches/fullstack-resort-demo-app/back-end/readme.md

 1. Create a folder within the project called **config**  This config folder must be on the root.
 1. Within the **config** folder, create a file called **keys.env**
 1. Within the **keys.env** file, create the below environment variables :
-      - **MONGO_DB_CONNECTION** - Assign your MongoDB Database Connection String for your Test cases.
-Ensure that this value points to a different database because the data for this will b wiped after your test cases run.
+   - **MONGO_DB_CONNECTION** - Assign your MongoDB Database Connection String to the variable.
+      - **PORT** - Assign your PORT number.
+Ensure that it is not the same as the PORT Number that your Front-End Application is listening to.
+You can set 5000
 1. Run application (locally) by running : **npm run dev**